Akpahsamuel/Auction/CLAIM_NFT_FIX_SUMMARY.md

-# Sign and Execute Transaction Fix Summary
+# Sign and Execute Transaction Fix Summary + NFT Collection Feature

 ## Issue Report
 **Problem**: Sign and execute functionality not working properly for bid and cancel operations, along with previously identified NFT claiming issues.
+Additionally, users had to manually enter NFT Object IDs when creating auctions, which was cumbersome and error-prone.

 ## Root Cause Analysis
 The issue was in the transaction execution pattern and error handling in the `useSignAndExecuteTransaction` hook usage across multiple functions.